agarciaa0422/Project_4_Interpreting_Data/README.md

 ## Key Outputs

-- **4 summary tables** comparing NRI and SPCHL scores at the state and county level
+- **4 Summary Sables** comparing NRI and SPCHL scores at the state and county level
-- **4 bar chart figures** comparing risk score distributions by county
+- **4 Bar Chart Figures** comparing risk score distributions by county
-- **4 GeoPandas choropleth maps** — one per state per scoring method
+- **4 GeoPandas maps** — one per state per scoring method
 - **2 cleaned CSV files** with all scores for Louisiana and Virginia

 ---